 There are three things you can do to help yourself keep your commitment to yourself and your collection.

 The first is to figure out who you are doing this for.
-You might be doing it for yourself, your kids, your grandkids or someone else.
+You might be doing it for yourself, your kids, your grandkids or another person.
 Often we shortchange ourselves on things we do for ourselves, so it might be easier if you choose another person as your “why.”
-But if you do choose yourself, be sure to remind yourself constantly that you are worth it.
+But if you do choose yourself, be sure to remind yourself that you are worth it.
 Because you are!

-The second is to put it on your calendar and maybe even set an alarm so that the appointed day and time cannot slip by unnoticed.
+The second is to put it on your calendar.
+Set an alarm so the appointed day and time cannot slip by unnoticed.
 Use a phone app, a sticky note – whatever works best for you to make sure follow through on your commitment.

 The third is to tell someone about it.
-You are committing to making a change in your habits, and that typically doesn’t happen well in isolation.
-Sharing it with others will make it feel real to you, and can also provide some accountability.
+You are committing to making a change in your habits, and that is harder in isolation.
+Sharing it with others will make it feel real to you, and can provide some accountability.

 If there’s someone who can commit to work with you on your collection – that’s great!
-But if not, then make sure to tell several friends or family members.
-They might even be inspired by you to work on their own 30 years of photos, and even if you don’t work on them at the same time (we all know how to use Zoom, now, right?) you can check in with each other weekly or monthly by phone or email and cheer each other on.
+But if not, make sure to tell several friends or family members.
+You may inspire them to work on their own lifetime of photos!

 On to the next bite: